 What’s In It For Me?

 We all make decisions based on what’s in our own best interest.
 As this is often the main motivator for our actions, ideally you should find out what the person’s WIIFM is (What’s In it For Me?).

 If you take a look at the benefits there could be for them in a particular situation, there are bound to be some ‘wins’.
-Often by reviewing the scope of the situation together with a difficult stakeholder will give both parties the opportunity to maximise the benefits and minimise the perceived disadvantages for them.
+Often by reviewing the scope of the situation together with a difficult stakeholder will give both parties the opportunity to maximize the benefits and minimize the perceived disadvantages for them.